Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering: Proposed Method:

 \subsection{Retrieval Diversification (RD)}

 In this section, we propose a novel retrieval diversification (RD) method aiming to efficiently identify passages $\mathcal{P}_i$ encompassing all plausible answers $\mathcal{A}_i$ of the interpretations $\mathcal{Q}_i$.
-The key idea of RD is to infer \textit{pseudo-interpretations} of a question, using them to retrieve a set of passages that maximally cover these interpretations.
+The key idea of RD is to infer \textit{pseudo-interpretations}\footnote{We define \textit{pseudo-interpretations} as approximate interpretations closely resembling the actual interpretations.} of a question, using them to retrieve a set of passages that maximally cover these interpretations.
 This approach guarantees the retrieved passages encompass diverse interpretations, without any iterative interpretation exploration process of \citet{kim2023tree}, leading to the generated response $r_i$ covering all $\mathcal{A}_i$.

 \textbf{Inferring Pseudo-Interpretations.} \@ To infer \textit{pseudo-interpretations} $\hat{\mathcal{Q}}_i=\{ \hat{q}_{i, 1}, \hat{q}_{i, 2}, ... \}$, each of which related to a true plausible answer of $\mathcal{A}_i$, we draw inspiration from a human's reasoning chain inferring multiple interpretations of a question.
 Given an ambiguous question, a human would first identify the ambiguous part of the question and then determine the reason for the ambiguity, followed by inferring multiple interpretations of the question.
 For example, given the question "Who played the Weasley brothers in Harry Potter?", the ambiguous part is the object of the question, "Weasley brothers," and the corresponding reason is that "It can refer to multiple characters such as Ron, Percy, and so on."
 Consequently, a human would generate "Who played Ron Weasley in Harry Potter?", "Who played Percy Weasley in Harry Potter?", etc.